 Almost all first-time visitors to Tanzania head straight to the Serengeti – and it’s easy to see why.
 But there’s plenty to explore beyond the Serengeti too, from far-flung reserves with a clutch of off-grid boutique camps, to the white sand shores of the ancient freshwater Lake Tanganyika.
 To help you plan, we’ve rounded up the best places to visit on a luxury Tanzanian safari holiday – including where to go to swerve the crowds…

-Over twice the size of the Serengeti but with fewer than 5,000 visitors a year, the Selous offers a classic safari experience and sightings of the Big Five.
-Wildlife is more widely dispersed, but there’s plenty of it; the region is home to Africa’s largest lion population (though sightings are never guaranteed), vast elephant herds and a quarter of the world’s rare wild dogs.
-The diversity of the landscape is a huge draw; days might begin with a walking safari though open woodland and floodplains, before a boat trip across an oxbow lake spotting crocodiles and hippos wallowing in the murky waters.
+Over twice the size of the Serengeti but with fewer than 5,000 visitors a year, the Nyerere National Park offers a classic safari experience and sightings of the Big Five.
+Wildlife is more widely dispersed, but there’s plenty of it, and the diversity of the landscape is a huge draw.
+Days might begin with a walking safari though open woodland and floodplains, before a boat trip across an oxbow lake spotting crocodiles and hippos wallowing in the murky waters.
 Stay at Siwandu; strung along the banks of Lake Nzerakera, each of the camp’s thatched-roof tents comes with a private verandah for armchair game viewing, while sundowners are taken drifting along the lake.
-At Sand Rivers Selous, open-fronted rooms overlook the mighty Rufiji River, while the adventurous can spend a night fly-camping, sleeping out in the African wilderness under the stars.
+At Sand Rivers, open-fronted rooms overlook the mighty Rufiji River, while the adventurous can spend a night fly-camping, sleeping out in the African wilderness under the stars.

 Widely considered a bolt-on to the better-known northern Tanzania circuit, Tarangire National Park is a bit of a hidden gem.
 With the Tarangire River slicing through the middle, thirsty animals including elephants, wildebeest, gazelle, impala, eland and mongoose flock here during the dry season in search of fresh water.
 Once the rains arrive, wildlife disperses to the Maasai Steppe to the east and Lake Manyara to the north, so it’s important to time your visit right.
 Stay at Kuro Tarangire; hidden deep in the park’s thick vegetation and acacia scrub, this eco camp is just a stone’s throw from the Silale Swamp, where elephant come to play in the mud and feast on the long grass.
 At night, the bush comes alive with zorille, porcupine and lone sulking hyenas, while a population of over 500 different bird species make the region a birdwatcher’s paradise.